 My tabby sat on the ground several paces in front of me, erect, as if protecting me from whatever was about to make an appearance.
 Her collar was green, but I couldn’t read the tag.
 I was studying it from a distance when I noticed the eyes—hundreds, at least, shining in the dark ahead.
 Not cats.
 Rats.
 Only a handful emerged into the light.
 They raised their little snouts and sniffed and moved their whiskers about.
 After a short silence, where the congress of cats neither moved nor made a sound, more felines appeared dragging one of their own, a feral male—long-haired, mangy, and hobble-legged, with only one good eye.
 He was big.
 In fact, he had the widest girth of any of the cats present, and it took three of them to drag him forward, his hind claws scraping across the pavement.
 He was a fugitive, it seemed, for he protested in frantic caterwauls.
 Seeing no escape, and that his pleas were being ignored by his fellows above, he turned from fear to anger and hissed at the crowd, as if hurling terrible insults.

-And then it seemed to me the deal was concluded and the mangy cat was given to the rats, who bit it with their long front teeth—those incisors that continually grow and which they use to chisel through pipes and brick.
+The deal was concluded and the mangy cat was given to the rats, who bit it with their long front teeth—the incisors that continually grow and which they use to chisel through pipes and brick.
 They gripped him in numbers such that he could barely contract his body.
 His limbs were stretched, and he seemed terrified.
 For a moment I thought they might quarter him, but they didn’t.
 They simply hauled him away.
 Whatever fate befell him, I do not know, but as he disappeared with one plaintive wail, several of the cats got up and started to walk away slowly, as if heavy with sorrow at what had to be done.

 My tabby and I were meant to follow the rats.
 It seemed she was to be my companion and to share whatever danger awaited us.
 I would be lying if I said I didn’t linger there at the edge of that tunnel, for rats are known to be fickle and to serve both sides.
 It was the rats who delivered the plague to man at the behest of the elder gods.
 It was the rats who betrayed those gods and ended it when threatened by man.
 My tabby seemed to understand the predicament.
 She glanced at me before trotting ahead confidently.
 She had the most interesting heterochromia.
 Her right eyes was flecked gold that faded to green at the center, near the iris.
 Half of her left eye was the same.
 The other half was deep blue.
-The boundary line was somewhat fuzzy but exactly coincided with the change in color of her surrounding fur.
+The boundary between was somewhat fuzzy but exactly coincided with the change in color of her surrounding fur, as if she were pieced together like a puzzle.
 She kept her head up and eyes straight, resisting the urge to hiss at the rats, who made subtle clicking noises at her as she passed.
 After a moment, I followed.

 Our guides led us under the city and into the most impenetrable labyrinth one could imagine—impenetrable because it was not, like other labyrinths, a contrivance.
 It was an accident, made entirely of gaps, nooks, crawlspaces, and debris—remainders of centuries of overlapping human construction.
 In a normal labyrinth, even if one is lost, one at least knows which ways one can go.
 Walls clearly mark the options: forward, back, right, or left.
 The holes and shafts through which we were led, however, offered no such visual clue.
 I had to duck, shimmy, squeeze, and crawl through most of it, and if not for the cluster of rats that both led and followed us, I would’ve had no idea which way it was even possible to go, let alone how to get out.

 My tabby waited at every opening, the tip of her tail flicking cautiously.
 She also saved one of my fingers from being clipped off.
 I was flat on my stomach trying to squeeze through old mortared brick when I got stuck.
 After some struggle, when it was clear I couldn’t make it through, the rats came, crawling over each other, and began to gnaw on the mortar with those continuously growing teeth.
-The overlapping sound of so much scratching was much like nails on a chalkboard, and I closed my eyes as I fought to keep my stomach from emptying and my spine from dancing out of my back, for I could not only hear but feel the vibrations.
+The overlapping sound of so much scratching was much like nails on a chalkboard, and I closed my eyes as I fought to keep my stomach from emptying and my spine from dancing out of my back.
+I could not only hear but feel the vibrations.
 So it was I didn’t see one of the rats working closer and closer to my index finger, which gripped a brick.
 I felt a nip and recoiled just as my tabby swatted the creature out of the way with a hiss.
 The rats stopped then, and for several moments, everyone was still.
-Stuck in that hole, I had no chance of offering any resistance, and I prepared to push myself backward if necessary, my muscles as taut as the tension in the air.
+Stuck in that hole, I had no chance of offering any resistance.
 But then it passed.
 Our guides resumed their feverish gnawing, and within a minute or two, at most, I was able to kick through the gap with nothing but some scratches and a nipped finger that was already scabbing over.

 I bent to thank my tabby, which is when I saw her collar.
 Apparently her name was Purcival.